Agramm18/Patient_Management_System_v.05/docs/archive/ARCHIVE.md

 ### Registration

 - Username, email, phone, and password collection implemented
-- Registration validators separated from input loops to support unit testing
+- Registration validators separated from input loops for unit testing
 - Email structure validation expanded
 - International phone validation added through libphonenumber
-- Pending-account insert implemented
+- Pending-account insertion implemented
 - Confirmation and field-correction flow introduced
+- On 2026-07-20, corrected values were returned to one confirmation loop and the confirmed `PasswordFlow` result was stored in `RegistrationService.hashedPWSD`
+- Helper-level null and blank password-hash checks added

+The repository-level account insert still has no independent null or blank hash guard and does not return an explicit result.

+### Password Handling

+- Password policy and retype validation implemented
+- User-created password hashes configured with BCrypt cost 15
+- Starter-account and recovery-key hashes configured with BCrypt cost 12
+- Password policy, retype, terminal-input, and array-clearing tests added
+- On 2026-07-19, password conversion and cleanup order was corrected so hashing uses the original password before both character arrays are cleared

+An end-to-end interactive hash-verification test and safe full-flow behavior without `System.console()` remain open.

 ### Login, Session, and Security Policy

 - Username lookup and BCrypt password verification implemented
 - Account-status routing implemented
 - Login attempts persisted to MySQL
-- Invalid passwords counted over a 24-hour window
+- Invalid-password counting over a 24-hour window introduced
-- Locked, suspicious, and quarantine status updates implemented
+- Locked, suspicious, and quarantine status-update repositories implemented
-- `Unknown` introduced for active runtime account data
+- `CurrentUser` introduced as the first active runtime account object
-- Static `CurrentSession` introduced for the active user
+- Static `CurrentSession` introduced for the active account
-- Login values loaded through `CollectLoginValues`
+- Login values loaded through the login repository

+On 2026-07-23, the login and session structure changed:

+- `CurrentUser` was replaced by the immutable `CurrentAccountInSessionValues` record.
+- `CurrentSession` was updated with `setCurrentAccount`, `getCurrentAccount`, `isLoggedIn`, and `clear`.
+- The input service was named `CollectLoginValues`.
+- Credential and account-status verification moved to `SetupCurrentSession`.
+- Status-specific work moved to `HandleAccountStatusTasks`.
+- Login-attempt output moved into the `LogsForDB` record.
+- Failed-password policy calls moved to `CallPasswordPolicyRules`.

+The refactor left a failure-reason contract mismatch: the new policy path returns `to many false attempts`, while the counting query accepts only `INVALID_PASSWORD`.
+The policy also evaluates the stored count before the current attempt is persisted.

 ### Recovery